VolcanicArts/vrcosc.com/docs/V2/SDK/settings.md

 Most of the time you'll be using the bottom method, where this retrieves the backing value of the setting directly.
 To access the value, use the backing type that is listed for the setting

 The raw value of the setting, if allowed, can be converted.
 For example, if you have a textbox string list you can either do `GetSettingValue<IEnumerable<string>>()` or `GetSettingValue<List<string>>()`.
 Both work exactly the same and is completely up to your preference.

+## Writing Settings
+To set a setting's value manually, you can now call `SetSettingValue(lookup, value)`.
+This will only work with settings that have a single value.
+If you require adding to a list setting, use `GetSetting` to retrieve the setting first and then manage the list.

+## Custom Window
+If you don't want to use the auto-generated settings window and would rather create something custom, you can use the attribute `[ModuleSettingsWindow(type)]`.
+Pass the type of the window that you want to be used instead.

+Your window must:
+- Be of type `Window`
+- Extend `IManagedWindow` where the comparer is your module
+- Take in your module in the constructor

+Settings windows will be loaded whenever the user clicks on the settings button, and kept loaded into memory.
+Anything you want to do on first load should be done in the `SourceInitialised` event.
+The `Loaded` event is ran each time the window is opened.